 Our goal is to foster community through conversation.
 This website is the online companion to Spectrum, a journal established to encourage Seventh-day Adventist participation in the discussion of contemporary issues from a Christian viewpoint, to look without prejudice at all sides of a subject, to evaluate the merits of diverse views, and to foster intellectual and cultural growth.

-Spectrum magazine is edited by Bonnie Dwyer, and is published quarterly and mailed to subscribers.
-Alita earned a master’s in the history of international relations from the London School of Economics in 2001, and worked as a writer for magazines in the US, Europe and South Africa.
-She is currently based in Atlanta, Georgia, where she lives with her husband and three children, ages four, three, and almost one.
+Alita Byrd has been writing for Spectrum since 1995, when she was a journalism and English student at Columbia Union College (now Washington Adventist University) in Washington, DC.
+Alita earned a master’s degree in history of international relations from the London School of Economics in 2001, and worked as a writer for magazines in the U.S., Europe and South Africa.
+She is currently based in Dublin, Ireland, where she lives with her husband and four children.
+She is Spectrum's Interviews Editor.

 Pam Dietrich aggregates news stories about Adventists and Adventist institutions from general media sites.
 She completed a B.A. in English at Walla Walla College and an M.A. in English through Loma Linda University at the La Sierra campus.
 Pam began teaching high school English at Loma Linda Academy in 1976.
 After 26 years, she transitioned from teaching to serving as the LLA 7-12 librarian until 2010.
 Pam lives in Redlands, California near her adult son.

 Rich Hannon edits the Columns section of the Spectrum website.
 He is a retired software engineer with interests in philosophy, comparative religion, history and finance.
 He also assists in the technical side of the website.
 Rich graduated from Andrews University and Michigan State University.
 He is married with 3 children and lives in Utah.